hjwylde/git-fmt/README.md

 **NB:** a third mode, *patch*, is in the making, see
     [#23](https://github.com/hjwylde/git-fmt/issues/23) for details.

-For the more uncommon usage options, have a read of `git fmt -h`.
+For the more uncommon options, have a read of `git fmt -h`.

 #### Configuration